-Whether you’re refreshing your current home or wondering what to look for in your next purchase, one of the biggest advantages of homeownership is the freedom to express (and change) your style.
-If you want to incorporate up-and-coming 2022 interior design trends into yours, we’ve rounded up 10 to get you started.
+Whether you’re refreshing your current home or wondering what to look for in your next purchase, one of the biggest advantages of homeownership is the freedom to express (and change) your style—especially during the holidays.
+If you want to incorporate popular 2022 interior design trends into your seasonal decor this year, we’ve rounded up 10 to get you started.

 Top Ten 2022 Interior Design Trends